-2f

-Bath's Universities
+2f Bath's Universities

-- 2.36 The Council seeks to enable the continued success of The University of Bath and Bath Spa University and the contribution they make to the city's identity and profile. - 2.37 The development of new academic space and student accommodation are matters that require policy direction in the Core Strategy.
+2.36 The Council seeks to enable the continued success of The University of Bath and Bath Spa University and the contribution they make to the city's identity and profile.

+- 2.37 The development of new academic space and student accommodation are matters that require policy direction in the Core Strategy.
 The Council is mindful that the growth in student numbers during the last decade has not been accompanied by sufficient on-campus study bedrooms and that the associated expansion of the student lettings market has diminished the 'normal' housing stock of the city.
 This is particularly significant given the relatively small size of Bath as a host city for two universities.
 The proliferation of Houses in Multiple Occupation (HMOs) in the Oldfield Park/Westmoreland area is the most visible consequence of the mismatch between the growth in students and on-campus development. - 2.38 The Council also understands that each institution needs to invest in its academic estate in order to continue to provide high standards.
-The approach of the Core Strategy is to enable the realisation of a better balance between the aspirations of each university, the concerns of communities and the overall functioning, performance and environmental quality of the city and its setting.
+The approach of the ore Strategy is to enable the realisation of a better balance between the aspirations of each university, the concerns of communities and the overall functioning, performance and environmental quality of the city and its setting.
+The University of Bath's and Bath Spa University's work in preparing and consulting on estate and campus masterplans demonstrates the value of proceeding on a strategic basis and provides a framework for future development.
 Information Paper 3 considers the issues in more detail, provides a full assessment of the evidence that has led to the following policy approach and its likely impact.

-Policy B5 Strategic Policy for Bath's Universities
+Strategic Policy for Bath's Universities

 University of Bath - Claverton Down Campus The strategy seeks the development of about 2,000 study bedrooms at the Claverton Down campus alongside about 45,000 sq.m of academic floorspace.
-Policy GDS.1/B11 of the B&NES Local Plan has been saved as part of the LDF.
+Policy GDS.1/B11 of the B&NES Local Plan has been saved as part of the LDF.=To support the development and expansion of the University of Bath the strategy seeks, in accordance with saved Local Pan Policy GDS.1/B12, the development of about 2,000 study bedrooms and 45,000 sq.m of academic space at the Claverton Campus.

-Bath Spa University - Newton Park Campus Within the context of a strategic framework for all twelve sites that the University occupies the strategy seeks the redevelopment and intensification of the Newton Park Campus to provide additional study bedrooms and academic space.
+Bath Spa University - Newton Park Campus

+Within the context of a strategic framework for all twelve sites that the University occupies the strategy seeks the redevelopment and intensification of the Newton Park Campus to provide additional study bedrooms and academic space.
 Proposals should seek to optimise opportunities within the Major Existing Developed Site in the Green Belt Designation (MEDS) and in accordance with Policy GB.3 of the B&NES Local Plan before seeking to justify very special circumstances for development beyond it.

-Off-Campus Student Accommodation Proposals for off-campus student accommodation will be refused where this would adversely affect the realisation of other aspects of the vision and spatial strategy for the city.
+Off-Campus Student Accommodation

+Proposals for off-campus student accommodation will be refused within the Central Area, Western Corridor and on MoD land where this would adversely affect the realisation of other aspects of the vision and spatial strategy for the city in relation to housing and ecominc development.